The NJ Senate Appropriations Committee passed the decriminalization bill while the implementation bill was pulled from the schedule.

 “It’s great news for consumers,” Goldstein said.

-It’s also notable that the bill knocked down possession of magic mushrooms or psilocybin from a felony to a disorderly person offense.
+Notably, the bill knocked down possession of magic mushrooms or psilocybin from a felony to a disorderly person offense.

 “We do legacy work here,” Ruiz said.